What is Urban Zen Integrative Therapy (UZIT)?

 Inspired by Donna Karan and designed by Rodney Yee and Colleen Saidman Yee, UZIT trains members of the healthcare and yoga communities to provide its cluster of therapeutic support services to people facing illness, injury or stress, those in and out of a hospital setting, including senior care facilities, hospice, nursing schools as well as serving staff at secondary schools.
 Its curriculum is uniquely designed to address the classic symptoms associated with illness: Exhaustion, Pain, Anxiety, Nausea, Insomnia and Constipation (PANIC™).

 More than 800 students have completed the program, which includes a minimum of 50 hours of clinical rotation in a hospital or healthcare setting or in private or out-patient settings.
-These 50 hours can be scheduled to fit your schedule and are held at UCLA Medical Hospitals in Westwood or Santa Monica and Motion Picture Television Fund in Woodland Hills.
+These 50 hours can be scheduled to fit your schedule and are held at Henry Mayo Newhall Memorial Hospital, UCLA Medical Hospitals in Westwood or Santa Monica and Motion Picture Television Fund in Woodland Hills.

-We are excited to share that we are partnering with YogaWorks in Tarzana, CA to facilitate the UZIT West Coast trainings beginning in March 2019.
+We are excited to share that we are partnering with Rising Lotus Yoga, Newhall, CA to facilitate the UZIT West Coast trainings beginning in January 2020.